sketchplatform/sketchplatform.github.io/teachings.md

 If you don’t want to use a solid color background change it into a gradient background.
 Add the linear-gradient to your background and set the degree or transition angle of the two colors you want merge into your gradient.

 ## Background Image Syntax

 ```
 background-image: url(“…”);
 ```

 Setting the background image is simple.
 You can just write the name with the file type of your image as long as it’s in the same location as your CSS file.
-The other option is to copy & paste the URL directly from online.
+The other option is to copy and paste the URL directly from online.
 This is more intuitive than adding images through HTML.

 ## Background Size

 ```
 background-size: cover;
 or